How to Make a Candle from a Can of Crisco

 So does it work?

 Yes, it does.
 You can stick a wick down into the center of a tub of Crisco and light it and it will burn—for a long time.
-That doesn’t mean it’s a good idea.
+But there are some things to consider.
 We’ll discuss this aspect in a moment.

 Why does it work?